 Oddly enough, most people in Gaudí didn’t like what was creating.
 They thought his architecture was somehow weird.
 Even stranger to the people at the time is that Gaudí didn’t limit himself to a single style throughout his life.
 However, Güell didn’t just “like” the work from Gaudí, he respected and understood it.
 Today, many enthusiasts would credit Gaudí as being well ahead of his time.

 Eusebi Güel’s mark in Barcelona

-People might be guessing that the only mark that Güell left in Barcelona was few architectural pieces.
-That’s not completely true, but it is possible to say that his legacy has been somehow forgotten.
+People might think that Güell’s only mark on Barcelona was few a architectural pieces.
+That’s not completely true, but it is true that his legacy has somehow been largely forgotten.

-Eusebi Güell was a very respected person, and thanks to his work alongside Gaudí, he became a more important person in Barcelona.
-He even became a Count, the first one of his family, and it was King Alfonso XII who ennobled him in 1908.
+Eusebi Güell was a well-respected person, and thanks to his work alongside Gaudí, he gained prominence in Barcelona.
+He was even designated a Count, the first one of his family, by King Alfonso XII in 1908.

-Therefore, we cannot talk about Gaudí’s work without talking about Eusebi Güell, his collaborator and life-lasting friend.
+So, we just can’t talk about Gaudí’s work without also discussing Eusebi Güell, his collaborator and lifelong friend.

-I hope you’ve enjoyed this post as much as I did writing it for you.
+I hope you’ve enjoyed reading this post as much as I enjoyed writing it for you.

 Thanks so much for your time and see you in my next post!